 "I come out here in the morning just to smell all the fragrances from the vegetables and herbs," Elmhurst resident Cathy Anderson-Berry said.

 Anderson-Berry has been harvesting a bounty of fresh produce all summer long from her raised garden beds that were designed and planted by Todd Jones of Every Last Morsel.
 Jones, of Elmhurst, will design and build you a vegetable garden, and either maintain it weekly for you or provide guidance on maintenance.
-Jones' business, which we profiled in early spring, has met with much success in its first summer.
+Jones' business, which we has met with much success in its first summer.